x-ENIAC/Formal-languages/CYK/README.md

-# Алгоритм Кока-Янгера-Касами
+# Cocke-Younger-Kasami algorithm

-## Запуск
+## Run

-Необходимые пакеты: pytest-cov
+**Required packages:** pytest-cov

-Запуск: `python3 main.py <file> <word>`. Например, `python3 main.py ../examples/grammar.txt ababc`. Пример грамматики можно увидеть в папке examples. Если хочется проверить пустое слово на принадлежность грамматике, то параметр `<word>` нужно оставить пустым.
+**Run:** `python3 main.py <file> <word>`.
+For example, `python3 main.py ../examples/grammar.txt ababc`.
+An example grammar can be seen in the examples folder.
+If you want to check an empty word for belonging to a grammar, then the `<word>` parameter must be left empty.

-Алгоритм принимает на вход КС-грамматику, находящуюся в НФ Хомского. Если слово принадлежит грамматике, то программа выведет `The word is contained in the grammar`, иначе - `The word isn't contained in the grammar`.
+The algorithm takes as input a CF-grammar located in Chomsky's NF.
+If the word belongs to the grammar, then the program will print `The word is contained in the grammar`, otherwise - `The word isn't contained in the grammar`.

-Алгоритм - это двумерная динамика. Ячейка с j-ым столбцом и i-ой строкой означает, что в данный момент рассматривается первых i символов в слове, начиная с j-ого символа. В ячейке записаны нетерминалы, из которых выводится рассматриваемое слово. Сначала заполнчется первый уровень, а затем на его основе последующие. Пример грамматики:
+The algorithm is a two-dimensional dynamics.
+A cell with the j-th column and the i-th row means that the first i characters in the word are currently being considered, starting from the j-th character.
+The cell contains non-terminals from which the word in question is derived.
+First, the first level is filled, and then the subsequent ones based on it.
+Grammar example:
 ```
 s -> AB | BC
 A -> BA | a